ATALLC/AppliedCategoryTheory/copilot/README.md

 - **prompts/** *(folder)*
   Reusable prompt snippets you can paste into your assistant:
   - `critic-repo-hygiene.md` — Critique a draft: find contradictions, assumptions, missing risks; suggest concrete fixes.
-  - `intro.md` is the initial instruction that leads to the others.
+  - `intro-assistant.md` is the initial instruction that leads to the others.
 It explains what the packs are and how they're structured, and instructs the AI to treat certain documents in them as further instructions.
+  - `checkpoint.md` reflects and reminds of current state, elicits plan.
+  - `outro-handoff.md` reflects, produces lore for next assistant.